 The majority of our training takes place here in Madison, WI at the University of Wisconsin Hospitals and Clinics (UWHC).
 This Level 1 Trauma Center and 505 bed hospital is the flagship of the UW Health System.
 Our hospital is consistently ranked the top hospital in Wisconsin and in 2019 was ranked the 17th best hospital in the nation by US News and World Report.
-From here our residents gain clinical expertise caring for our most complicated patients.
-Trauma surgery, neurosurgery, major vascular surgery, transplant cases, including kidney, pancreas, heart, lung, and liver, are just a few of the many cases we navigate.
+Here our residents gain clinical expertise caring for our most complicated patients.
+Trauma surgery, cardiac, neurosurgery, major vascular surgery, transplant cases, including kidney, pancreas, heart, lung, and liver, are just a few of the many cases we navigate.

 Just across the skywalk we have access to the American Family Children’s Hospital (AFCH).
 Here we gain experience in all aspects of pediatric surgery.
 It would not be uncommon for a resident to have 8 fast turnover ENT cases one day followed by a complicated pediatric cardiac case the next day.
 We are a large referral center for congenital heart defects and have excellent pediatric neurosurgeons and plastic surgeons.
 We are well-trained in complex congenital facial deformity repair as well as craniosynostosis repairs.

 Our residents also rotate at The American Center, a state of the art outpatient surgical center where residents practice regional anesthesia and perfect the nuances of outpatient care.
 Our obstetric anesthesia rotation occurs in Madison’s high volume labor and delivery units at Meriter Hospital, a UW Health Partner, which is just a couple miles from UWHC.
 Meriter has over 4,000 deliveries a year making it the busiest birthing hospital in Wisconsin.
-Additionally, our CA-2 residents spend a month rotating at Northwestern University in downtown Chicago to further advance their skills in OB anesthesia.
+Additionally, our CA-2 residents spend a month rotating at Northwestern University’s Prentice Women’s Hospital in downtown Chicago to further advance their skills in OB anesthesia.
 While we rotate at several different sites during our residency, these rotations are in 2-4 week blocks, so our commutes never change day to day.
 Additionally, the sites in Madison are all close together and residents consider off-site rotations and commutes a welcome change rather than a nuisance.

 Overall, our program prepares residents for success in whatever direction they wish to take their career.
-In the past 2 years, residents have gone on to pursue fellowships in Critical Care, Pediatrics, Cardiac, Regional, Transplantation, Transfusion Medicine, and Chronic Pain all over the country at institutions including: Brigham and Women’s, Stanford, Vanderbilt, Columbia, OHSU, Seattle Childrens, and our very own University of Wisconsin.
+In the past 3 years, residents have gone on to pursue fellowships in Critical Care, Pediatrics, Cardiac, Regional, Transplantation, Transfusion Medicine, and Chronic Pain all over the country at institutions including: Brigham and Women’s, Stanford, Vanderbilt, Columbia, OHSU, Seattle Childrens, and our very own University of Wisconsin.
 Many of our residents have also had success with job placement after graduation all over the country.
 Our robust alumni network ensures that in whatever region of the country you would like to practice, there is an alumnus willing to help you and speak to your excellent training.

 Outside of residency training, Madison is a vibrant and welcoming community.
 The capital city of Wisconsin is defined by the two lakes, Mendota and Monona, that border the downtown area.
-Beautiful lake views are evident as you explore the many options for entertainment that Madison has to offer including restaurants, comedy shows, concerts, breweries, museums, performing arts, and a free zoo!
+Beautiful lake views are evident as you explore the many options for entertainment that Madison has to offer including restaurants, comedy shows, concerts, breweries, museums, performing arts, and a free zoo.
 Madison is one of only five cities in the nation awarded a “platinum” rating as a bicycle friendly community.
 Madison is also consistently ranked among the top cities to live in the country and even came in FIRST in a recent list of the top 100 places to live in the US.